yvarbanov/odf-cleanup/Documentation/odf-cleanup.md

   4. The failed trash items are left in trash but marked as handled

 #### **Key Point:**
-The dependency analysis happens **during discovery** via `_find_active_to_trash_dependencies()`, which scans all LAB images for parent relationships to trash items.
+The dependency analysis happens **during discovery** via `_discover_descendants_and_dependencies()`, which scans all LAB images for parent relationships to trash items.
 This creates the dependency map that drives all flattening decisions later.

 **Summary:** Flattening is essentially the "Plan B" when the preferred method (trash restoration) fails, ensuring cleanup can still proceed even with complex dependency chains.### Restoration Failure Handling Decision